Polish Without Priors

 Reviewing without priors

-Reviewing a colleague's code costs more but stays manageable, because you've built priors on that colleague: how they think, where they cut corners, what their mistakes usually look like.
+Reviewing a colleague's code costs more but stays manageable, because you've built priors on that colleague: how they think, where they cut corners, and what their mistakes usually look like.
 A questionable pattern from a trusted author reads as intentional and prompts a question, not a correction.
 The review economy of trust compresses the work.

 Reviewing an open-source dependency is different again.
-There's no individual to trust, but there's a process: versioning, changelogs, issue trackers, semver discipline, public scrutiny.
+There's no individual to trust, but there's a process: versioning, changelogs, issue trackers, semver discipline, and public scrutiny.
 The trust is institutional rather than personal.

 On capability